Peytoncl/gibberish-py/README.md

 print(Gibberish("Hello World")
 ```

-If you want to have JUST english with symbols all over it, use this.
+If you want to have JUST english with symbols all over it, use this

 ```py
 from gibberish import *